 Health & Care

-Because of its tendency to bite, the Sun Conure is more appropriate for the experienced bird owner who knows how to handle a nippy pet.
+Due to their tendency to bite, the Sun Conure is more appropriate for the experienced bird owner who knows how to handle a nippy pet.

-Which Bird is Right for You?
+Which Bird Is Right for You?